Muscle

 - location

-between the anterior spina iliaca superior and the joint space in
+Electrodes need to be placed at 80% on the line between the anterior spina iliaca superior and the joint space in front of the anterior border of the medial ligament.

 - orientation

-spina iliaca superior and the joint space in front of the anterior
+Almost perpendicular to the line between the anterior spina iliaca superior and the joint space in front of the anterior border of the medial ligament.

 - fixation on the skin